 To put these achievements in perspective, we note that the 36% decline in each of infant and neonatal mortality associated with eight years of exposure to the intervention compare favourably with global declines in these rates of 49.2% and 47% respectively in the last 25 years (1990-2015).
 A recent analysis of Seguro Popular (SP), rolled out in 2002-2010 across Mexican municipalities, identifies a 10% reduction in infant mortality which is only evident at three or more years of exposure, and restricted to a sub-sample of poorer municipalities (Conti and Ginja, 2018).
-In contrast we found a significant drop of 9% in year-2, rising steadily to 34% in year-8.
-In India, where infant mortality among girls bears the brunt of macroeconomic fluctuations in income, it is estimated that a 4.4 percent increase in state income (the median income shock in the sample period) led to a decrease in infant mortality of 0.25 percentage points for girls, much smaller than the 1.73 percentage point drop in the first year
+In contrast we found a significant drop of 9% in year-2, rising steadily to 34% in year-8.18 In India, where infant mortality among girls bears the brunt of macroeconomic fluctuations in income, it is estimated that a 4.4 percent increase in

-&lt;sup>16We base this classification on Alfradique et al. (2009), which adapt the international ICD10 list of conditions amenable to primary care to the Brazilian context.
+16We base this classification on Alfradique et al. (2009), which adapt the international ICD10 list of conditions amenable to primary care to the Brazilian context.

-&lt;sup>17We implemented the same distinction for infant hospitalization, ICSAP causes accounting for 40% of all infant hospitalizations.
+17We implemented the same distinction for infant hospitalization, ICSAP causes accounting for 40% of all infant hospitalizations.
 The estimates were imprecise for both sub-samples, indicating insignificant changes, in line with the pooled sample result.

-&lt;sup>18Infant mortality is about two-thirds of child mortality and child mortality reductions worldwide are more rapid, which makes the difference in the success of the Brazilian and Mexican programs even larger.
+18Infant mortality is about two-thirds of child mortality and child mortality reductions worldwide are more rapid, which makes the difference in the success of the Brazilian and Mexican programs even larger.